 "Transitioning to Inclusion: A Guide to Welcoming Transgender Children and Their Families in Your Community of Faith."
 From the Pacific School of Religion's Center for LGBTQ and Gender Studies in Religion.

 Gender Identity and Our Faith Communities: A Congregational Guide for Transgender Advocacy - offers unique resources, mainly for Jewish and Christian congregations, including a curriculum, liturgies and moving stories of various transgender people of faith, their friends, families and allies.
+From HRC.

 Transgender Faithful Incorporate Theology, Ritual in Their Transitions.
 Article from the Chicago Tribune highlighting the spiritual journeys of transgender individuals from Judeo-Christian traditions.